 Pick up whatever is ripe and looks good to you:strawberries, peaches, mango, cherries, blueberries.
 I even tried making an uncooked rhubarb jam—delicious, even with its raw celery-like texture.

 Another bonus to no-cook freezer jams: without the harsh heat of traditional jam-making, you can add fresh herbs and taste their bright flavor months later.
 You can even spike your jam with a small amount of flavor-highlighting alcohol.

 There are several different types and brands of pectin to choose from.
 Just make sure the label specifies that it works with no-cook freezer jam recipes then follow the specific instructions provided.

 I've used both Ball instant fruit pectin and Pomona's Universal pectin—these were the easiest for me to find.
 I like that neither of these varieties relies on massive amounts of sugar for the jam to set.
 The Ball pectin is a little simpler to use, but I appreciated that Pomona's has no preservatives.
 Otherwise, the ingredients and the overall process are the same for both; see the slideshow for the basic steps.

 The main thing to remember is this: stir your pectin well.
 Otherwise you could get lumpy or unevenly set jam.

-Here are some examples of no-cook freezer jams that I've made.
-With the exception of the last, savory jam, they each yield about five cups.
-Once these jams have set, they should keep for two weeks in the refrigerator or one year in the freezer.
+Here is one no-cook freezer jam I made.
+Once freezer jams have set, they should keep for two weeks in the refrigerator or one year in the freezer.
 If you want to start out with smaller batches, go ahead and halve the amounts.
 If you use a different pectin than the ones I used, be sure to check the label before you start jamming—some of them require more sugar to set properly.